snofla/WhatWatchKit/README.markdown

 * `WhetherWatchModel`: an object detection neural network trained on open source data;
 * `WhatWatchModel`: a classifier neural network trained on own data;

 The why: I don't know.
-Working with and training neural networks require very domain specific knowledge, and since I know a bit of watches, and after having visited the [WWDC24](https://www.instagram.com/p/C8Axv5Us3Mr/), the puzzle pieces fell in the right place.
+Working with and training neural networks require very domain specific knowledge, and since I know a bit about watches, and after having visited the [WWDC24](https://www.instagram.com/p/C8Axv5Us3Mr/), the puzzle pieces fell in the right place.

 Useful?
 Maybe.
 Entertaining?
 Sure is.
 I mean like: